josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 Some key differences to point out between the Svelte version and the others:

-- **Svelte is reactive by default.** (_This means when a variable changes, anywhere it's used will automatically update; React and Vue both require you to explicitly initialize reactive variables_.)
+- **Svelte is reactive by default.** (_This means when a variable changes, anywhere it's used update automatically; React and Vue both require you to explicitly initialize reactive variables_.)
 - **The Svelte version is the shortest**, both in terms of line count and character count.
 While this isn't necessarily meaningful on its own, shorter code _does_ tend to be less error-prone and more readable.
 - **Svelte doesn't require you to import or export anything.** (Some features of Svelte do, but its basic component functionality is all available out of the box.)
 - **There's no framework-specific JavaScript.** While Svelte _does_ have its own syntax in some cases (like the `on:click` in the example above and some others), it stays just about as close as possible to vanilla HTML and CSS.